Chiloglottis valida

-Chiloglottis valida, commonly known as the large bird orchid or common bird orchid, is a species of orchid endemic to south-eastern Australia.It has two dark green leaves and a single greenish purple to purplish brown flower with six to ten blackish, column-like calli on the labellum.
+Chiloglottis valida, commonly known as large bird orchid or common bird orchid, is a species of orchid endemic to south-eastern Australia.It has two dark green leaves and a single greenish purple to purplish brown flower with six to ten blackish, column-like calli on the labellum.

 Description

 Chiloglottis valida is a terrestrial, perennial, deciduous, herb with two dark green broad elliptic leaves 50-100 mm long and 20-40 mm wide.
 A single greenish purple to purplish brown flower 20-30 mm long and 30-35 mm wide is borne on a flowering stem 40-70 mm high.
 The dorsal sepal is spatula-shaped, to egg-shaped with the narrower end towards the base, 19-30 mm long and 4-7 mm wide.
 The lateral sepals are linear, tapering towards the tip, 17-25 mm long, 3-4 mm wide, curve downwards and away from each other.
 There is a glandular tip about 1-2.5 mm long on the end of the dorsal sepal and about 1 mm long on the lateral sepals.
 The petals are egg-shaped to lance-shaped, 17-23 mm long, 8-11 mm wide, spread apart from each other and curve upwards and inwards towards the labellum.
 The labellum is broadly heart-shaped, 14-18.5 mm long and 12-16 mm wide.
 There is a large, black, column-like callus up to 4 mm long, surrounded by between one and four pairs of smaller calli on the labellum.
 The column is greenish brown with darker marks, 13-17 mm long and about 8 mm wide with broad wings.
 Flowering occurs from October to February.